Genghis Khan’s family tree

-Tolui had four sons who played a prominent role in Mongol politics and territorial expansion, but there were intense rivalries and occasionally wars between them.
+Tolui, in turn, had four sons who played a prominent role in Mongol politics and territorial expansion, but there were intense rivalries and occasionally wars between them.

 Hulagu, 1218-1265, occupied much of Western Asia, including Persia, and was responsible for the sacking of Baghdad in 1258, but his forces also lost an important battle at Ain Jalut, 1260, against the forces of the Mamuluk rulers of Egypt.
-His part of the empire became later known as the Ilkhanate, located, roughly, in today’s Iran.
+His part of the empire became later known as the Ilkhanate, located in today’s Iran.

 Ariq Böke, 1219-1266. was the youngest son of Tolui.
 After the death of Möngke in 1260, he claimed the throne but was defeated by his brothers.
 He died only 45 years old and rumors had it that he was poisoned.

 The Genghis Khan’s DNA